Protegrity-Developer-Edition/protegrity-developer-python/README.md

     ```
     The installation completes and the success message is displayed.

-## Protegrity Developer Python Module
+## Protegrity AI Developer Edition Python Module
-> **💡Note:** Ensure that the Protegrity Developer Edition is running before installing this module.
+> **💡Note:** Ensure that the Protegrity AI Developer Edition is running before installing this module.
 For setup instructions, please refer to the documentation [here](https://github.com/Protegrity-Developer-Edition/protegrity-developer-edition/blob/main/README.md).
 ### Usage Examples
 #### Find and Redact